Stability of solutions of certain extended Ricci flow systems: Harmonic-Ricci flow

-\begin{proof} The statements about $\mathbf{L}_{0}$ in dimension $2$ follows from \cite{Knopf2009}*{Lemma 5}, and the statement in dimension $n \geq 3$ follows from Lemma \ref{lem:linear-stab}.
-That the operator $\mathbf{L}_{1} = \Delta$ is weakly stable follows from integrating by parts. \end{proof}

-We now turn to the proof of the the main theorem.
+We now turn to the proof of Theorem \ref{thm:hrf-stab}.
 See the appendix for the statement of Simonett's theorem, \cite{Knopf2009}*{Section 2} for a more detailed description of its application as used here, and \cite{Simonett1995} for the original statement.

-If $\mcl{V} \rightarrow \mcl{M}$ is a vector bundle, let $\mfr{h}^{r+\rho}(\mcl{V})$ denote the completion of the vector space $C^\infty(\mcl{V})$ with respect to the $r+\rho$ little-H\"older norm.
+If $\mcl{V} \rightarrow \mcl{B}$ is a vector bundle, let $\mfr{h}^{r+\rho}(\mcl{V})$ denote the completion of the vector space $C^\infty(\mcl{V})$ with respect to the $r+\rho$ little-H\"older norm.
 For fixed $0 < \sigma < \rho < 1$, consider the following densely and continuously embedded spaces:

 For fixed $1/2\leq\beta<\alpha<1$, define the continuous interpolation spaces

 For fixed $0<\epsilon\ll 1$, let $\mbb{G}_\beta$ be the open $\epsilon$-ball around $(g_0,\phi_0)$ in $\mbb{X}_\beta$, and define $\mbb{G}_\alpha := \mbb{G}_\beta \cap \mbb{X}_\alpha$.